BenjaminPan61618/BenjaminPan61618.github.io/guess.md

 1.Nekopara.\
 2.The painter who drew Thousands of miles of gangneung map (Bing Translator).\
-3.Musician who made Dayuhaitang, Blossoms along the way, Two tigers, Borrowing Five Hundred Years From The Lord Again. \
+3.Musician who made Big Fish & Begonia, Blossoms along the Way, The Two Tigers, Borrowing Five Hundred Years from the Lord Again. \
 4.Attractive, strong ability, unique and excellent to fight against evils. \
-5.Restricted by the gate. \
+5.Restricted by the gate, she is easy to push down (That's why her face goes red).\
 6.Adapted 《唐多令·芦叶满汀洲》and made it popular again.